tamangmisha07/THeCreative./README.md

 Today may 12, we had meeting on whatsapp and we discuss about the game and assignment everyone was very active and everyone did their own research after we discuss about what we gonna do.
 In first week, Day1 Yosheph did our first presentation.
 Day2 I setup the GitHub account and We assigned responsibilities to each group member.
-Week2 Day1 we research about age specific game.
+In second week, Day1 we research about age specific game.
 We prepare for the persentation about game concept.
 We also research about the game development tools.